-uberFAMILY is 1 forward-facing 5-point-harness car seat per vehicle.
-Currently there are no rear-facing seats or boosters in uberFAMILY.
 Every vehicle has the same seat – the IMMI Go.
-The Car Seat Lady has trained every driver in the proper installation of the seat – and the driver will install the seat.
+The Car Seat Lady trained every driver (4/2014 – 6/2016) in the proper installation of the seat – and the driver will install the seat.

-You will be responsible for buckling your child.
-The straps tighten differently on the IMMI Go than any other seat – so please watch this video BEFORE your first ride.
+The straps on the IMMI Go tighten differently than any other car seat – so please watch this video BEFORE your first ride.
 We have trained every driver in how to secure a child properly in the seat – so if they see you struggling or doing something wrong they will offer assistance so that your child rides as safely as possible.

-A child is too big for the IMMI Go when they reach any of these limits:
+A child is TOO BIG for the IMMI Go when they are:

 The American Academy of Pediatrics’ recommendations are that kids remain rear-facing until AT LEAST 24 months, and hopefully longer.
 Studies show that rear-facing is 5 times safer than forward-facing and nearly eliminates the chance of brain and spinal cord injuries.
-We practice what we preach – we keep our own kids rear-facing as long as possible (Emily’s oldest is 4.5y and still rear-facing).
+We practice what we preach – we keep our own kids rear-facing as long as possible.

 HOWEVER, we know that most parents don’t/won’t bring a car seat for a toddler or school age child into an Uber or taxi… which leaves most kids riding at tremendous risk as they’re typically held on a parent’s lap, belted in with a parent, or worn in a front carrier.
 None of these methods offers the child any protection – and surprisingly wearing the child or belting them in with you makes a really bad situation even worse.

-Knowing that a car seat is ALWAYS better than no car seat, we feel it is best to allow the use of the Go within the range specified by the manufacturer (12 months + 22 pounds + 31 inches) so that more kids are riding restrained.
+Knowing that a car seat is ALWAYS better than no car seat, we feel it is best to allow the use of the Go within the range specified by the manufacturer so that more kids are riding restrained.